triplee12/alx-system_engineering-devops/0x00-shell_basics/README.md

 - ls -> list contents of a directory
 - cd -> changes the working directory to another directory
 - ls -l -> Display current directory contents in a long format
+- ls -al ->   Display current directory contents, including hidden files (starting with .).
+Use the long format